Prepare for an ONCC Certification Test

-The most valuable piece of information that you will have in preparing for an examination is the Test Content Outline in the Test Candidate Handbook.
-Each test content outline describes the content areas and how they will be weighted.
+The Test Content Outline is a valuable piece of information when preparing for an examination.
+The test content outline describes the subject areas and how they will be weighted.
 If the test content outline indicates that Symptom Management is weighted at 22%, you can determine how many scored items will represent that content area by multiplying the number of scored items by .22.

 Collect your study materials.

-Review the reference list in the Test Candidate Handbook for potential study materials.
-You may wish to review a basic, widely used textbook or reference for overall review, and supplement your study with references that address your specific learning needs.
+Review the reference list for potential study materials.
+You may wish to review a general, widely used textbook or reference for overall review, and supplement your study with references that address your specific learning needs.
 Remember the test is not based on the content of one book.
-If you will be working with a study partner or group, determine who will provide various materials.
-Keep in mind that any review of references cannot take the place of keeping up with reading in your current professional literature (ANCC, 1994).

 Investigate review courses.

-- If you are planning to take a review course, look for one that meets your needs.
-Contact your local ONS or APHON chapter, or check at your workplace for information about review courses.
+- If you are planning to take a review course, contact your local ONS or APHON chapter, or check at your workplace for information about review courses.